jonathanjacobs/CLC-Genomics/README.md

 **FOR RESEARCH USE ONLY.**

+** The workflows found here are provided AS IS by Jonathan Jacobs, and not officially by QIAGEN Digital Insights.
+They are intended as examples in the hopes that users may find them useful to get started quickly on analyzing their SARS-CoV-2 genomics data with CLC.
+If you have any questions - please DM me on Twitter @bioinformer or here on GitHub. **

 **DISCLAIMER** [QIAGEN Digital Insights](https://https://digitalinsights.qiagen.com/) provided here are intended for molecular biology applications only.
 These products are not intended for the diagnosis, prevention or treatment of a disease.
 For up-to-date licensing information and product-specific disclaimers, see the respective QIAGEN kit handbook or user manual.
 QIAGEN kit handbooks and user manuals are available at (www.qiagen.com) or can be requested from QIAGEN Technical Services or your local distributor.